blaind/bevy_fuzz/README.md

 [docs version]: https://docs.rs/bevy_fuzz/badge.svg
 [docs]: https://docs.rs/bevy_fuzz

-Experimental high-performance fuzz-testing for bevy systems, emulating user UI interaction
+Experimental high-performance code coverage-based fuzz-testing for bevy systems, emulating user UI interaction.
+This plugin works by constructing and sending random input events to the application

+The purpose is to find combinations of user interactions that produce crashes.
+The package uses [cargo-fuzz](https://github.com/rust-fuzz/cargo-fuzz) as a Rust frontend, which itself uses [libFuzzer](https://llvm.org/docs/LibFuzzer.html) to run the fuzzing.

+The fuzzing is smart in a sense, that it tries to find inputs that cover as much code space as possible.
+Currently captured/fuzzed inputs:

+- bevy_input / mouse / MouseButtonInput
+- bevy_input / mouse / MouseWheel
+- bevy_input / mouse / MouseMotion
+- bevy_input / keyboard / KeyboardInput
+- bevy_window / CursorMoved
+- bevy_window / WindowResized

 ## Quick start